Weird Facts About Fisher-Price Rescue Heroes

 Ariel Flyer, the second Rescue Hero woman

 There are over 100 individual team members.
-Out of them the vast majority are men, followed by dozens of animals and robots, but only three women: Wendy Waters, Ariel Flyer and Maureen Biologist.
+Out of them the vast majority are men, followed by dozens of animals and robots, but during the franchise's original run there were only three women: Wendy Waters, Ariel Flyer and Maureen Biologist.
 It might be argued that there is a fourth female, Mako the shark, as initial packaging refers to her as Maureen's "great white girlfriend", while later versions refer to Mako as a "he".
 It is also unknown whether or not Ariel's robot E-Ject has feminine programming.
+When Rescue Heroes returned in 2019 two more women were added, Sandy O'Shin and Sky Justice.